 - the legal responsibilities of operating a service described in the child care provider handbook

-- Australian and state government legislation, policy, regulations, standards and guidelines including the National Quality Standard, the Education and Care Services National Law, Education and Care Services National Regulations and administrative instructions and guidelines
+- Australian and state government legislation, policy, regulations, standards and guidelines including the National Quality Standard, the Education and Care Services National Law, Education and Care Services National Regulations and administrative instructions and guidelines (PDF 600KB)

 - conditions of funding and/or operational agreements entered into with any government or agency

 - the OSHC policy (PDF 200KB) and the Provision of out of school hours care (OSHC) services on department sites procedure (PDF 582KB).

 - an OSHC advisory committee is established

 - school governing council has an instrument of authorisation (PDF 394KB) to the principal clearly outlining the extent of the principals responsibilities for OSHC.

 The school governing council is the employer of OSHC staff.
 The council must have processes for recruiting, managing and supporting staff and for ensuring regular payments to staff, including during school holiday periods.